 The bay on our way to the Morro Castle.
 When you are entering the Port of Havana you are greeted by the Morro Castle at the entrance.

 The Morro Castle, named after the three biblical Magi, is a fortress guarding the entrance to Havana bay in Havana, Cuba.
-In this case, the Spanish “morro” means a rock which is very visible from the sea and therefore serves as a navigational landmark.
+In this case, the Spanish “morro” means a rock that is very visible from the sea and therefore serves as a navigational landmark.

 Perched on the opposite side of the harbor from Old Havana, it can be viewed from miles around as it dominates the port entrance.
 The castle was built initially in 1589 in response to invasions on Havana’s harbor.
 El Morro protected the mouth of the harbor with a chain being strung out across the water to the fort at La Punta.